 Thanks for visiting my website.
 I’d love to hear what you think about anything I post.
 It takes courage to commit a large portion of your time to practising the craft of writing – but at last I’m ready to do this.
-I’ve had some short stories and non fiction published and now at last my first novel is finished.
+In 2019 my debut novel was published.
+I’ve also published some short stories in magazines and anthologies, including my writing group’s anthology, Every Second Tuesday, and I’ve won some awards.

-For further information see: My New Novel on this website:
+For further information see: My Debut Novel on this website:

 MORE ABOUT MY WEBSITE:

 I love reading and keep an annotated log of the books I read.
 From time to time I post reviews of books I’ve found especially interesting.
-I attend a lot of concerts and plays, so there are reviews of some of these.
+I attend a lot of concerts and plays, so there are reviews of some of these, although in 2020 the opportunities to go out to concerts and the theatre were very limited.

-Playing the oboe is no longer the driving passion it once was for me – that seems to have been taken over by writing.
-But nevertheless, I love to play chamber music and recently I’ve had a go at jazz – more usually the province of clarinet or saxophone.
+Playing the oboe was once a driving passion for me – now that has been taken over by writing.
+I played my last note on the oboe in December 2019.
 Here I am playing Bach with my group, Trio con Brio.

 In the past I’ve spent hours and hours practising – years ago I took out a diploma in performance from the Victorian College of the Arts.
-Now I think that the acquired discipline of music practice helps me to write.
+Now I think that the acquired discipline of music practice has helped me to write.
 Some writing is like practising scales.

 Until recently I worked in educational research and I ended up in interesting places: Uganda, Botswana, Colombia, Saudi Arabia . . .
 I’ve written about some of these experiences.